-Sweet Baby James has been called, "A human landmark of Portland jazz," by Willamette Week, and organist Louis Pain has been dubbed, "Portland's boss of the B-3" by The Oregonian.
-So it's not surprising that ever since these two joined forces as King Louie & Baby James, there's been plenty of buzz--particularly considering the musicians they chose to fill out the group.
-Those include NW standouts Renato Caranto on sax, Micah Kassell on drums, and guitarist Peter Dammann.
+Sweet Baby James was called, "A human landmark of Portland jazz," by Willamette Week, and organist Louis Pain has been dubbed, "Portland's boss of the B-3" by The Oregonian.
+So it's not surprising that once these two joined forces as King Louie & Baby James, there was plenty of buzz--particularly considering the musicians they chose to fill out the group.
+Those included NW standouts Renato Caranto on sax, Micah Kassell on drums, and guitarist Peter Dammann.
 Following their third gig together--an incendiary set at the 2005 Safeway Waterfront Blues Festival captured on their first CD--The Oregonian's Marty Hughley called King Louie & Baby James, "stellar...top shelf...exemplary."
 And Cascade Blues Association president Greg Johnson said that performance, "definitely falls in with the best of the festival's celebrated history."

-The members of King Louie & Baby James play in other bands, but all of them, including Sweet Baby James, rate KL & BJ as their favorite group.
-When they get together, it's simply magic!
+The members of King Louie & Baby James played in many other bands, but all of them, including Sweet Baby James, rated KL & BJ as their favorite group.
+When they got together, it was simply magic!